Vonage/vivid-3/libs/components/src/lib/select/README.md

 ### Helper text

 Add the `helper-text` to add some helper text below the select.
+If you need to add HTML to the helper text, use the `helper-text` slot.

 - Type: `string` | `undefined`
 - Default: `undefined`